 - Add a boundary to use the bounded volumes option.
-This will calculate the volumes for a closed area instead of the entire surface. - Generate Cut/Fill Report this creates an xml report opened in Internet Explorer. - Insert Cut/Fill Summary The creates an AutoCAD entity in the drawing instead of an external report.
+This will calculate the volumes for a closed area instead of the entire surface. - Generate Cut/Fill Report this creates an xml report opened in the default Web Browser. - Insert Cut/Fill Summary This creates an AutoCAD entity in the drawing instead of an external report.